notchuaz/culvert-bot/README.md

 __Culvert-Based Commands__

 * `/culvert update_all [culv_sc_(1-12)][date]` -> Upload 1 to 12 (depending on how many members your guild has) screenshots of the guild culvert page.
 You have the option to set a date for the log, otherwise it will be the current date in UTC at the time of running the command.
     * __Usage:__ The screenshot of the scores should ONLY ENCAPSULATE THE AREA AS SHOWN BELOW!
-Including any other pieces of text could cause the bot to misinterpret information and cause errors. __Currently, it is recommended that you save your screenshots (easiest to copy paste them into discord and then dragging them to your desktop) just in case there is a misinterpretation and the bot requests for a new set of screenshots.__
+Including any other pieces of text could cause the bot to misinterpret information and cause errors. __Currently, it is recommended that you save your screenshots (easiest to copy paste them into discord and then dragging them to your desktop) just in case there is a misinterpretation and the bot requests for a new set of screenshots.__ This command will also automatically assign the top culvert scorer the "Culvert Raid Boss" role and the following 5 scorers the "Raid Boss Assistant Role"
         ![culvert screenshot example](https://i.imgur.com/7OdK6Ko.png)
 * `/culvert ping [culv_sc_(1-12)]` -> Upload 1 to 12 (depending on how many members your guild has) screenshots of the guild culvert page.
     * __Usage:__ The screenshots provided will be exactly the same as they appeared in `/culvert update_all`.
 This will then ping every person that currently has their discord registered and a current culvert score of 0.